tristanlatr/WPWatcher/README.md

 Overwrite with arguments: `--url URL [URL...]` or `--urls File path`.
 Custom email report recepients, false positives and specific wpscan arguments are not supported with CLI arguments

 ##### Global false positive strings
+For instance, add `The version could not be determined` to global false positive strings to ignore warnings when WPScan did not find plugin version.

 Must be a valid Json string.
 Note: WPScan No WPVulnDB API Token given warning is automatically ignored.
 ```ini
 false_positive_strings=[]
 ```